luis-reyes/arithmetic-calculator-api/README.md

   - `tests`: Contains unit tests for the API endpoints.
   - `v1` : current api version
       - `resources`: Contains the API resources and endpoints.

+## Improvements

+- Implement input validation for request payloads to ensure data integrity.
+- Add logging functionality to capture and analyze application logs.
+- Enhance error handling by providing more specific error messages and appropriate HTTP status codes.